kutaycinar/ECE-471/Assignment 2/README.md

-# HOG: Pre-processing, magniture and orientation calculation
+# HOG: Pre-processing, Magniture and Orientation Calculation

 Histogram of oriented gradients (HOG) are popular feature descriptors.
 These feature descriptors are obtained as the output of an intricate computational pipeline and implemented in this project.
 All steps until the "Linear SVM" phase of the method are manually implemented.